 Workshop Facilitation

-In my time as a designer, educator, and community activist I have had opportunity to facilitate workshops for topics including: Design Thinking for product design, Trainings to other educators about using technology in their classrooms, and trainings for my peers about working with marginalized communities, such as LGBT students and teenagers with Autism Spectrum Disorders.
+In my time as a CEO, designer, educator, and community activist I have had opportunity to facilitate workshops for topics including: Design Thinking for product design, Trainings to other educators about using technology in their classrooms, and trainings for my peers about working with marginalized communities, such as LGBTQ+ students and teenagers with Autism Spectrum Disorders.
+I also run regular annual planning days for my company.

 Design Thinking for Product Design